GozdeHisarckllar/news-explorer-frontend/README.md

 # news-explorer-frontend

-* The frontend code and the user interface logic with React.js for the News Explorer project
+:small_blue_diamond: The frontend code and the user interface logic with React.js for the News Explorer project

+:small_blue_diamond: The frontend is compatible with the backend code in the news-explorer-backend repository.

+:sparkle: The News Explorer app can be accessed via this [link](https://explorernewsapp.students.nomoreparties.site) :mag:

+____

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: